 We will usually start by ‘workshopping’ the new show to be produced or new repertoire to be performed and see if the idea is feasible.

 SPOT will usually come together as a team to brainstorm and discuss ideas for a new project.
-Our artistic director Jeremy Koh will usually take lead and work hand in hand with our music director, Vincent Chen to see what's the best way forwards.
-Once a rough idea is firmed up, it will then be opened to the team for more fine-tuning till the best possible outcome is achieved.
+Our artistic director Jeremy Koh will usually take the lead and work hand in hand with our music director Vincent Chen to see what is the best way forward.
+Once a rough idea is firmed up, it will then be opened to the team for more fine-tuning until the best possible outcome is achieved.

-Share with us Le 66 and what we can look forward to for this production.
+Tell us more about Le 66 and what we can look forward to in this production.

-Presented fully in English and targeted at first-time Opera goers, Le 66, a comedy about how a misunderstanding over a lottery ticket results in a lesson learnt in the dangers of extravagance, will be SPOT’s first official Opera Production and our way of advancing Opera towards the front lines of keeping the traditional art form fun, engaging and still relevant for the modern day audience!
+Presented fully in English and targeted at first-time opera goers, Le 66 is a comedy about how a misunderstanding over a lottery ticket results in a lesson learnt in the dangers of extravagance.
+It will be SPOT’s first official opera production and our way of advancing opera towards the frontlines of keeping the traditional art form fun, engaging and relevant for the modern-day audience!